 - Provides full support for XML, CSS, and other new as well as established web standards.

-- Safety and security can be ensured due to incorporation of built-in Windows authentication and per-application configuration.
+- Safety and security can be ensured due to the incorporation of built-in Windows authentication and per-application configuration.

-- You get to choose the language that applies the best to your application.
+- You get to choose the scripting language that applies the best to your application.
 All due to its language-independent nature.

-- Applications are easy to deploy
+- Desktop applications are easy to deploy

-Why Both are great at web development?
+3. Why Both are Great at Web Development?

-To succeed in the market, maintaining a digital presence has become very crucial in 2020.
+To succeed in the market, maintaining a digital presence has become very crucial in 2022.
 Though social media gives some attention but creating a brand image without an official web page is next to impossible.
 By doing this, nothing can stop you from gaining as much traction as possible.

-- Surviving in this competitive era is not easy, therefore more and more PHP development companies emphasize cutting down on development time and cost.
+- Surviving in this competitive era is not easy, therefore more and more PHP development companies emphasize cutting down on web development time and cost.

-- Both PHP and NET comprises large community support featuring skilled and experienced developers.
+- Both PHP and .NET comprise active community support featuring skilled, experienced, and dedicated developers.

 There is no denying the fact that both technologies assure nothing less than a successful venture.
 The only question is which platform to choose between the best ones.

-Speed & Performance
+5. Speed & Performance

-Tools and Editors
+6. Tools and Editors

-Scalability & Support
+7. Scalability & Support

 The significance of performance is no longer limited to the gaming industry.
 However, a lot of comparisons have been made where PHP has been declared as the clear winner as it is faster at the core level.
 These days the modern hardware has grown so fast that core language speed isn’t relevant anymore.
 If so, everyone would be programming ASSEMBLY- a low-level language that can communicate directly within the hardware.